Fraud Against WorkSafe

 The client was also advised to make full payment of the restitution prior to the court date as it would put him in a good position by the time the matter is heard in court – when he had already repaid the debt owed.
 The client also agreed to pay legal costs to WorkSafe and this amount was also paid in advance of the court date.

 We conducted a plea in mitigation and informed the court of the circumstances surrounding the client’s offending as well as his personal circumstances.
 We made submissions in relation to an appropriate penalty for fraud against WorkSafe and the magistrate agreed that a fine was the appropriate order.
-The magistrate took into account that restitution had been made, costs paid, and the fact that it was the client’s first mention of the matter.
-A fine of $1,000 with conviction was imposed.

 Since joining Doogue + George, Amelia has represented clients in a broad range of indictable offences including, manslaughter (one-punch laws), foreign incursion and terrorism related offences, importation of drugs, cultivation of drugs, and sexual offences.
 Her work has included trials in the County and Supreme Court, plea hearings and contested committals as well as appeals to the Court of Appeal.
 Amelia works closely with barristers including briefing Queen’s and Senior Counsel.
 Amelia also appears regularly at the Melbourne Magistrates’ Court and suburban courts as a solicitor advocate.

 Check out Amelia’s profile to know more about her legal background and specialisations.